Genealogy-valued Feller diffusion: Proofs of Theorems , , , : the extensions

-\paragraph{(2)} The second step is (cf.\ \cite{GSW}) an \emph{approximation} of the dynamic on infinite geographic spaces by a suitable dynamic on finite ones such that the random walks on the finite space converge to the one on the infinite space.
-The approximation of the model on infinite geographic space with finite geographic spaces is, in particular once a dual process is available, by now (see \cite{GSW}) completely standard and therefore omitted here.
+\paragraph{(2)} The second step is (cf.\ \cite{GSW}) an \emph{approximation} of the dynamic on infinite geographic spaces by a suitable dynamic on finite subsets $G_n \uparrow G$.
+This follows immediately from the convergence of the dual process as $n \to \infty$, due to the convergence of each of the finitely many random walks.

-\begin{remark} Alternatively we can use the existence of the measure valued super random walk and construct then the process given the mass process which is classical as $\U^\Z$-valued time-inhomogeneous Fleming-Viot process via the conditional martingale problem using the results in \cite{DG03}. \end{remark}
+\begin{remark} Alternatively we can use the existence of the measure valued super random walk.
+First construct the process given the population size process which is classical, as $\U_1^G$-valued time-inhomogeneous Fleming-Viot process, which is no problem.
+Since we have a duality we can construct and prove on $G_n$ existence of time-inhomogeneous process via piecewise constant approximations, only in time and space the rate is now varying.
+Then via the conditional martingale problem to combine the population size process with conditional $\U_1^G$-valued processes to obtain the pair $(\bar\mfU_t,\wh\mfU_t)_{t\ge 0}$ from which the desired process $(\mfU_t)_{t\ge 0}$ is now a functional, recall here our detailed explanation of the skew martingale problem in a paragraph below \eqref{eq:coneq}.
+Here we can use arguments similar to those used in \cite{DG03} and \cite{Gl12}. \end{remark}

-\paragraph{\emph{Uniqueness}} We focus therefore here on the \emph{uniqueness} which is based on the Feynman-Kac duality, which implies the uniqueness once we have established it with arguments only based on the \emph{operator relation} for duality, relating the operator from the forward martingale problem respectively the one solved by the dual process.
+\paragraph{\emph{Uniqueness}} We focus therefore here on the \emph{uniqueness} which is based on the Feynman-Kac duality.
+This follows from a general statement, which is given in \cite{EK86}.
+This requires to verify the duality only based on the \emph{operator relation} for duality, relating the operator from the forward martingale problem respectively the one solved by the dual process on state spaces, denoted by $E$ and $\wt E$ and defined in \eqref{e.939} resp.\ \eqref{e.939t}, namely

+with $G_X$ and $G_Y$ being the generators of the $X$ resp.\ $Y$ processes and $V$ the potential on $\wt E$.
+The forward operator we have calculated in \eqref{eq:3}-\eqref{e945}.

+Consider next the dual process and its operator.
 The dual process is a pure jump process with deterministic motion (the growth of the distances in the distance matrix) which can be read off from the rules of the dynamic right away.
-Recall here \eqref{tv32}-\eqref{tv33} formulas in the non-spatial case which have just to be lifted from $\Phi^{n,\varphi}$ to $\Phi^{n,\varphi,g}$ by acting with the coalescence operator on $\varphi$ but also now on $g$ by identifying two variables which correspond to the merging partition element, recall \eqref{e2581}-\eqref{e2589}.
+Recall here \eqref{tv32}-\eqref{tv33} formulas in the non-spatial case which have just to be lifted from $\Phi^{n,\varphi}$ to $\Phi^{n,\varphi,g}$ by acting with the coalescence operator on $\varphi$ as before but \emph{also} now on $g$ by identifying two variables which correspond to the merging partition element, recall \eqref{e2581}-\eqref{e2589}.